-Stan Horaczek is the senior gear editor at Popular Science.
+Stan Horaczek is the executive gear editor at Popular Science.
 He oversees a team of gear-obsessed writers and editors dedicated to finding and featuring the newest, best, and most innovative gadgets on the market and beyond.
 He lives in upstate New York with his family, a three-legged dog, and a truly unreasonable collection of hundreds of vintage film cameras and lenses.

 - Veteran tech writer whose enthusiasm for gadgets manifests as run-on sentences